 Regarding the falcon closure: The closed area only goes as far as a 1/4 mile radius around the dome, leaving many of the formations down valley technically open.
 The established trail goes through this closure, so it's best to use your topo map and devise an alternate approach.
 Also, at the trailhead, park on the left (east) side of the road.
 I know it says there is room to park on both sides, but there is plenty of room on the left and not much on the right, parking on both sides would only interefere with traffic.

-Note: Right = passenger side as you approach from Hwy 40
+Note: tight = passenger side as you approach from US Hwy 40.

 Make your way around and over the fallen trees until you find the closure sign, then go to have a beer, two or more at Mahogany then hit Strawberry Hot Springs.